blaiszr/esp-home-control/README.md

     Password

-  3. In IntegrateMQTT.h, replace username/password and host with yours
+  **3. In IntegrateMQTT.h, replace username/password and host with yours**

     Use the HTML dashboard with: